 Realm Kotlin – Now GA: Prior to this release, Android developers used our Realm Java SDK within Kotlin apps.
 The new GA release of the Realm Kotlin SDK—that includes full Kotlin Multiplatform support—offers idiomatic, Kotlin-first APIs for developers using Kotlin in their mobile apps.

-Realm .NET – Now with support for MAUI and Unity: The Realm team recently released MAUI support into beta for developers looking to take advantage of Microsoft’s newest framework, in addition to the Unity support that was added last year.
+Realm .NET – Now with support for MAUI and Unity: The Realm team recently released MAUI support into preview for developers looking to take advantage of Microsoft’s newest framework, in addition to the Unity support that was added last year.

 Realm React Native – Now with support for Hermes: The latest release of Realm React Native includes support for Hermes to help JS developers keep their mobile applications fast and lightweight.